-Unfortunately, 81% of teenegares said they think their classmates engage in cyberbullying because they find it funny.
-This surely contributes to social media and self esteem statistics which is a step in the wrong direction for our youth.
+Unfortunately, 81% of teenagers said they think their classmates engage in cyberbullying because they find it funny.
+This surely contributes to social media and self-esteem statistics which is a step in the wrong direction for our youth.

 Brands and Social Media

 Brand consistency across all social media platforms is a challenge for every company.
 As we all know, a brand is more than a logo or a cover photo.
-A brand image is the way your product makes customers feel, and it can be further enhanced by insuring that each customer interaction with the brand is consistent.
+A brand image is a way your product makes customers feel, and it can be further enhanced by ensuring that each customer interaction with the brand is consistent.

 Social media marketing statistics reveal that most consumers in the world today, consider social media branding a big part of their shopping experience.
 Many companies around the world understood this message loud and clear, so you can see many brands trying to show off their company’s personality to the rest of the world.
 Some got it right, some have more to learn.

 The following Social media marketing statistics should help you understand the examples of a successful social media strategy.

 54% of social browsers use social media to research products.

 There are many opportunities for businesses who are crafty at social media marketing.
 Every social media platform measures activity in a different way, and as a result there is a range of social media marketing approaches.